raycast/extensions/extensions/easy-new-file/README.md

   - Copy File to Clipboard: Create the file to clipboard.
   - Add File Template

 - **Add File Template**: Add a file template that you can use in the "Create File Here" command.
+It will automatically fetch path of the file you selected as a template.

 **Preferences**